molavades/molavades/README.md

 I am pursuing a Master’s in Information Systems at Northeastern University [__Northeastern University - College of Engineering__](https://coe.northeastern.edu/) Expected to graduate in May 2025.

-A  ETL Developer/Data Engineer with **5 years** of IT experience, specializing in ETL design, development, and data integration solutions for Finance and Healthcare domains.
-I have a strong track record of building scalable data pipelines and implementing robust data warehousing solutions.
+A  ETL Developer/Data Engineer with **5 years** of IT experience, specializing in **ETL design, development, and data integration** solutions for Finance and Healthcare domains.

-I have also contributed to the development of Generative AI solutions and large language models (LLMs), creating interactive AI assistants to enhance productivity.
+I have also contributed to the development of Generative AI solutions and **large language models (LLMs)**, creating interactive AI assistants to enhance productivity.

 I am passionate about exploring innovative solutions, accepting new challenges, and utilizing data-driven approaches to solve complex problems.
-If you're looking for someone with a keen eye for detail, technical expertise, and a strong commitment to driving success through data, feel free to connect with me.

 🔭 Below are some of the companies I have worked as a data scientist/Engineer and a Software engineer: